RE-PO: Robust Enhanced Policy Optimization as a General Framework for LLM Alignment: Derivation of the RE-PO EM algorithm

 The log-likelihood function is given by:

-There is a sum inside the logarithm, which makes direct optimization intractable.
+There is a sum inside the logarithm, which makes direct optimization coupled and non-convex.
 The Expectation-Maximization (EM) algorithm is an iterative procedure designed to solve such maximum likelihood problems with latent variables by alternating between an Expectation (E) step and a Maximization (M) step.